andytuwm/wordfind/README.md

 analyzeOpponent - show words the opponent can potentially win with and their respective rows.

 analyzePoint - show all words you can play from a specific letter, determined by X-Y coordinates.
-Coordinates must be inputted in the following format: `a b` where a and b are positive integers separated by a space character.
+Coordinates must be inputed in the following format: `a b` where a and b are positive integers separated by a space character.
 No parentheses should be inputted and the coordinate system is always the same regardless which side your base is on.
 The X-Y coordinates start from 0 to 9 for x-axis and 0 to 12 for y-axis.
 Examples: `0 0` is always bottom left, `9 12` is always top right, `2 5` is the letter N in the sample board below.

+analyzeCutoff - show all words that traverse through the specified point.
+Useful for finding words to cut people off.
+Coordinates are inputed the same format as in analyzePoint above.
+For finding words that traverse through multiple points, you must use a comma `,` to separate the coordinates.
+An example of analyzing a single coordinate would be inputing `2 4`.
+An example of analyzing multiple coordinates would be `4 5, 6 4`.

 setBoard - set board file to build from; txt file must be in the folder files.